 Industrial hog, poultry, and cattle facilities, primarily operated by contract growers beholden to corporate integrators, have largely replaced the traditional family farm in the state.
 But those corporate integrators ignore their role in concentrating high volumes of waste in parts of the State.
 Instead, they push the responsibility for waste management on contract growers, many of whom are financially incapable of installing appropriate waste treatment technology.
 The result is a statewide crisis of waste mismanagement.

 Today, the meat production industry is spread throughout North Carolina.
 Waterkeeper Alliance and Environmental Working Group (EWG) released first-of-its-kind interactive maps revealing the locations of more than 6,500 CAFOs across the state of North Carolina.
 The mapping project identifies the size and approximate location of all swine, poultry and cattle CAFO operations in the state.
 Southeastern North Carolina is home to the heaviest concentration of swine in the nation, while poultry operations are widespread and expanding statewide and dairy facilities are primarily located in the western part of the state.
-The interactive maps also allow users to view total estimated waste outputs on a facility, watershed, county, or statewide scale.
 An estimated 10 billion pounds of wet animal waste and 2 million tons of dry animal waste is generated annually in North Carolina from CAFOs, leaving tens of thousands of rural residents susceptible to air and water quality contamination.

 North Carolina has more than 2,200 industrial hog operations.
 They confine an estimated 10 million hogs.
 The state is also home to the largest hog slaughterhouse in the world, which is operated by the largest pork producer in the world.
 North Carolina produces the second most hogs of any state but has the highest density of hog operations in the world.
 Only 12 hog facilities, or less than 1%, have been required to obtain a Clean Water Act permit.
 The vast majority of these facilities operate under a State General Permit that inexplicably assumes that all pollution is contained on-site, despite ample evidence to the contrary.
 Waste from North Carolina hog facilities is collected in large unlined pits where it is held until the being sprayed onto adjacent fields, often in quantities far greater than can be absorbed by crops.
 Most of these land application fields are in the fragile, low-lying coastal plain, where they have been heavily ditched, in light of the high groundwater table, to facilitate crop production.
 These same ditches convey pollutants, such as nutrients and fecal bacteria, off-site and into public waters.
 Pollution also seeps into groundwater from the holding pits and spray fields.
 In addition to water pollution, ammonia, hydrogen sulfide, and greenhouse gases like methane, along with foul odors, threaten air quality.